 Kristy has a bachelor’s degree in Criminal Justice from Post University.

-Mike LaBianca oversees the management and direction of the Waterbury AIC and Transitional House.
-He has been with CPA since 2003.
+Sarah Drayton oversees the management and direction of the Waterbury AIC and Transitional House since 2023.

 Sonia Rodriguez oversees the operation and management of the 24 bed Work Release Program for men transitioning to the community from prison.
 She became Program Manager in 2019 and has been with CPA since 1999.